-- Reception of an LNG ship subject to the maritime rules governing the port of Zeebrugge - The berthing is time-sensitive: the terminal user has to berth his LNG ship at his scheduled transshipment berthing right. - Only LNG ships having passed the ship approval procedure are allowed to berth and load/unload at the LNG terminal. - Gassing up: if the cargo tanks of an LNG ship using the LNG redelivery services are under inert atmosphere, this inert gas must be replaced with LNG vapour before the start of cooling down and loading services. - Cooling down: the tanks of an LNG ship are cooled to bring them to the same temperature as LNG.
-This is a service for terminal users using the loading service for LNG ships whose tanks are not at LNG temperature. - \Transshipment storage: entails the right to store at the LNG terminal a quantity of LNG equal to up to 180,000 cubic metres
+- Reception of an LNG ship subject to the maritime rules governing the port of Zeebrugge - The berthing is time-sensitive: the terminal user has to berth his LNG ship at his scheduled transshipment berthing right. - Only LNG ships having passed the ship approval procedure are allowed to berth and load/unload at the LNG terminal. - Gassing up: if the cargo tanks of an LNG ship using the LNG redelivery services are under inert atmosphere (i.e. under a CO2, NO_x and/or N2 atmosphere with a maximum of 1 ppm H2O vapour and maximum 100 ppm O2), this inert gas must be replaced with LNG vapour before the start of cooling down and loading services. - Cooling down: the tanks of an LNG ship are cooled to bring them to the same temperature as LNG.
+This is a service for terminal users using the loading service for LNG ships whose tanks are not at LNG temperature. - Transshipment storage: entails the right to store at the LNG terminal a quantity of LNG equal to up to 180,000 cubic metres